 Trauma Therapy Services in Singapore

-According to Dr Daniel Siegel, trauma is defined as an experience or experiences that overwhelm one’s ability to cope, such as childhood abuse or a natural disaster.
+According to a clinical professor of psychiatry at the UCLA School of Medicine, Dr Daniel Siegel, trauma is defined as events or experiences that overwhelm one’s ability to cope, such as childhood abuse or a natural disaster.
 People often experience immediate reactions of shock and denial that the event has happened.
 However, some people may also experience an unpredictable emotional response.

 A Singapore Mental Health Study reveals that around 2 in 3 adults experienced at least 1 adverse childhood experience in their first 18 years of life.